christiaandirven/Manual-Mattress-Mate/README.md

 # Before we get started
 # What are we going to do?
 The aim of this manual is to help you get the date and time from an NTP server.
-For my project I also wanted my LED to light up a certain color at a specific time
+For my project I also wanted LEDs (Adafruit Neopixel) to light up a certain color at a specific time in order to emulate the effect of Mattress Mate warming up and cooling down.
+This added step of using LEDs will also be included in this tutorial.

 # Required Hardware

 The hardware required for this tutorial is the following:
+- A laptop or desktop with a stable internet connection
+- A board that can connect to wi-fi (I'm using a NodeMCU ESP8266 as shown below)

 <img src="/images-map-manual/esp8266.png">

-An esp8266 board as shown above
+- An adapter for the board

 <img src="/images-map-manual/ledstrip.png">